-At Hansen, our strength is that we serve customers in two industry sectors that are at the heart of today’s digital world: energy and utilities, and communications.
+At Hansen, our strength is that we serve customers in two industry sectors that are at the heart of today’s digital world: energy and utilities and communications.
 On the surface, they may not look all that similar.
-But both are evolving to capitalize on the opportunities presented by the new digital world – meaning that there is an opportunity for us to work and share knowledge across industry boundaries.
+But both are evolving to capitalise on the opportunities presented by the new digital world – meaning that there is an opportunity for us to work and share knowledge across industry boundaries.

-One example is our latest deal with Simply Energy – a longstanding Hansen CIS customer – which saw the potential for products from our communications portfolio to help transform its energy services sales operations.
+Following on from our previous blog, one example is our latest deal with Simply Energy – a longstanding Hansen CIS customer – which saw the potential for products from our communications portfolio to help transform its energy services sales operations.
 With a need to bolster its selling, whether through customer self-serve or via an agent, there was a requirement to deliver a consistent experience while ensuring the right information was gathered, on the way to delivering a clean digital quote-and-order containing the most attractive product offers.

 At the heart of the work is Hansen Catalog.
 Hansen Catalog is currently licensed by more than 50 communications service providers.
 It enables complex B2B services for CSPs while also supporting next-generation media and connected-car services.
 Coupled with Hansen CPQ, it offers a solution to enable consistent and accurate omnichannel sales, with a high degree of automation.

 So what has been different about applying Hansen Catalog and Hansen CPQ to the residential energy business?
 First, the applications still needing to cope with complexity, but of a different kind.
 Basically, it’s more the ‘P’ than the ‘C’ in the energy version of ‘CPQ’.